Authors: Emily Molfino*, U.S. Census Bureau, Shawn Bucholtz, Housing and Urban Development, Jed Kolko, Indeed

 Topics: Applied Geography, Quantitative Methods, Urban Geography

-Keywords: urban, suburban, machine learning, american housing survey
+Keywords: urban, suburban, rural, machine learning, american housing survey, small area estimation

 Session Type: Paper